Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Yulna took charge.
 She pointed to the guard-sisters.
 “Tell the pilot to change course.
 We are not landing *anywhere* until we know what has happened.
 You three,” she added, addressing some junior aides.
 “Contact the Champions, all of them.”

 “Champions Genshi and Meereo are still on Cimbrean, Mother.
-And Champion Daar is---”
+And Champion Daar is - ”

 “Then *mail* them!”
 Yulna snarled.
 “Sisters!” she added, snapping at the ones she’d ordered to the front. “*Now,* please.”